gugolple/PicoRV32_BasicProject/README.md

     I understand that this DOES NOT imply proper debugging, that would be through GDB.
     Serial decided for the time being to be provided by: [jakubcabal/uart-for-fpga](https://github.com/jakubcabal/uart-for-fpga.git)

+Have the picorv32 communicate via SERIAL/UART and handle the reception via IRQ.
+    This is a basis to handle all other kind of IO to not require POLLING.

 Migrate to autotools for the software compilation.
 After serial I will focus on GDB debugging included into the system.